 ~/.belenios by default.
 Just run:

-On a modern desktop system, this needs approximately 10 minutes and 1 gigabyte of disk space.
+On a modern desktop system, this needs approximately 20 minutes and 2.6 gigabytes of disk space.

-If everything succeeds, follow the given instructions to update your shell environment, then run:
+If everything goes successfully, follow the given instructions to update your shell environment, then run:

 If you are familiar with OCaml, please read the

 shell script, or the following two sections to compile Belenios with

 your existing OCaml installation.

 To compile the command-line tool, you will need: